goulinkh/simple-dapp/README.md

 ## Running the project locally

+### Prerequisite, the database

+This project uses an ORM called Prisma along with Postgres, you can follow [the official guide](https://www.prisma.io/dataguide/postgresql/setting-up-a-local-postgresql-database) on how to setup a postgres server locally.

+### Start the server

 You need to have NodeJS installed locally along with yarn.

 To run the project simply run these 2 commands: